20 Best Stoner Movies on Netflix Right Now

 Stoner movies have been around since the ’70s.
-One of the best stoner films of the era that I remember is ‘Up the Smoke (1978)’, which depicts the tale of two stoners who are on the run from Mexico to the US with the police on their tail.
-Then we’ve had some classics like ‘Sausage Party’, ‘Dazed and Confused’ etc., which are often regarded as benchmark stoner movies, albeit for no reason.
-Based on the potency of what you smoke, we have also witnessed movies like ‘Dude, Where’s My Car?’, ‘Knocked Up’, ‘Growing Op’ etc., which have crossed all the limits of being called as “stoned” and they all stand way above the regular stoner movies on the “stoned” index.
+Classics like ‘Sausage Party,’ ‘Dazed and Confused’ etc., are often regarded as benchmark stoner movies, albeit for no reason.
+Based on the potency of what a person smokes, we have also witnessed movies like ‘Dude, Where’s My Car?’, ‘Knocked Up,’ ‘Growing Op,’ etc., which have crossed all the limits of being called “stoned,” and they all stand way above the regular movies on the “stoned” index.

-Netflix, however, only has a limited number of stoner flicks and we couldn’t find the major hits of the stoner sub-genre on the streaming giant.
-Still, this list of “stoner movies” includes not only great films that will blow your mind while you smoke something but also a documentary about marijuana usage and movies that, in one way or the other, involve drugs.
-Because who cares what you’re watching when you smoke, right?
+Netflix has a great collection of “stoner movies,” which includes not only great films that will blow your mind but also a documentary about marijuana usage and movies that, in one way or the other, involve drugs.
 They are all going to surprise you in different ways.
-With all that said, here’s the list of really good stoner movies on Netflix in the honor of 420.

 20. The Dirt (2019)

 Directed by Jeff Tremaine, ‘The Dirt’ chronicles the sex, drugs, and rock and roll-filled tale of the heavy metal/glam metal band Mötley Crüe.
 The story begins in 1973 when Frank Carlton Feranna Jr. Leaves his mother’s home after enduring years of abuse.
-He builds up his career as a musician over several years before meeting drummer Tommy Lee around 1981.
-After the guitarist Mick Mars and lead guitarist Vince Neil join the prospective group, they decide on the name it Mötley Crüe.
+He built his career as a musician over several years before meeting drummer Tommy Lee around 1981.
+After the guitarist Mick Mars and lead guitarist Vince Neil joined the prospective group, they decided on the name Mötley Crüe.
 The group begins experiencing success not long after.
 Their albums sell, and they earn millions only to spend them immediately.
 The more popular and wealthy they become, the more audacious and outrageous their lives get until they start to realize that they can’t go back and redo the past.
+You can watch the movie here.

 19. Dude (2018)

-Four high school friends who are entering their last year – Lily, Chloe, Amelia, and Rebecca – are generally fooling around, smoking weed, dealing with their family problems, and generally talk about strenuous relationships, boys, proms, vulgarity, and weed.
+Four high school friends who are entering their last year – Lily, Chloe, Amelia, and Rebecca – are generally fooling around, smoking weed, dealing with their family problems, and generally talking about strenuous relationships, boys, proms, vulgarity, and weed.
 As they head into their final year, they start dealing with the losses in their lives: the pain of losing their friends, the parting of ways owing to jobs, and the typical withdrawal symptoms one faces while leaving school for the last time.
-About the weed, there’s a donkey-kong shaped bong named Donkey Bong that has been repeatedly focused upon throughout the film, without any reason; however, apparently, it consumed a lot of the film’s budget.
+About the weed, there’s a donkey-kong-shaped bong named Donkey Bong that has been repeatedly focused upon throughout the film without any reason; however, apparently, it consumed a lot of the film’s budget.
 The movie was criticized and appreciated equally and remains to be one of the best Lucy Hale movies out there.
+You may watch the film here.

 18. The Package (2018)